arafatm/arafatm.github.io/quotes.md

 Jim dethmer `The ability to to become self reflective, to pause, quiet the mind a bit, and turn attention back on itself.` Joe Rogan `Do you want to be the guy on the bumper sticker, he who dies with the most toys wins.` Joe Rogan `It’s hard to escape the momentum of your past.
+We define ourselves by our mistakes.` John C. Maxwell, from his book “[The 5 Levels of Leadership.”](https://www.blinkist.com/en/books/5-levels-of-leadership-en) `The best leaders are those most interested in surrounding themselves with assistants and associates smarter than they are.`
-We define ourselves by our mistakes.` Jose Raul Capablanca `To begin you must study the end.` Julie Rice `There is no elevator to success.
+Jose Raul Capablanca `To begin you must study the end.` Julie Rice `There is no elevator to success.
 You have to take the stairs.` Julie Rice `There is no elevator to success.
 You have to take the stairs.`